turingschool/curriculum/source/projects/contact_manager.markdown

 * `page.click_link` to activate the destroy link
 * `expect(current_path).to ==` to ensure you arrive at the show page
-* then check that the object is gone (one idea: verify that there is *no* delete link).
+* then check that the object is gone (one idea: verify that there is *no* delete link

 ### Phone Numbers are Done...For Now!